Reggie Bullock

-Reginald Ryedell Bullock Jr. (/bʊˈlɒk/ buul-OCK; born March 16, 1991) is an American professional basketball player who last played for the Houston Rockets of the National Basketball Association (NBA).
+Reginald Ryedell Bullock Jr. (/bʊˈlɒk/ buul-OCK; born March 16, 1991) is an American former professional basketball player who played for eleven seasons in the National Basketball Association (NBA).
 He played college basketball for the North Carolina Tar Heels before being selected by the Los Angeles Clippers in the first round of the 2013 NBA draft with the 25th overall pick.
-Bullock has also played for the Phoenix Suns, Detroit Pistons, Los Angeles Lakers, New York Knicks, and Dallas Mavericks.
+Bullock has also played for the Phoenix Suns, Detroit Pistons, Los Angeles Lakers, New York Knicks, Dallas Mavericks, and Houston Rockets.

 High school career

 Bullock led his high school basketball team, the Kinston High Vikings, to three state championship games during his high school career, winning two championship titles.
 In 2008, they won the 3A title and in 2010 won the 2A title.
 During the 2010 championship game against West Caldwell, he was named Most Valuable Player and scored a team high of 15 points.
 He averaged 25 points and 11 rebounds per game for the 2009–2010 season to make the AP All-State men's team for a third straight season.

 He was chosen to play in the 2010 McDonald's All-American game, where he was on the East Team along with Tobias Harris, Kendall Marshall, Kyrie Irving, and Jared Sullinger.
 Bullock also played in the Nike Hoops Summit game, the Spalding Hoophall Classic, the Jordan Brand Classic, the King James Classic, and the City of Palms Classic.

 Bullock played on the CP3 Allstars in the AAU circuit.
 The team won the Gold Bracket Championships, were champions of Southern Jam Fest, runners up at Gibbons TOC, and in the Final Four at the Knoxvegas Heat.